 The risk of wildfires throughout the County is high, as the entire municipality is surrounded by extensive natural boreal forests.
-While FireSmart measures have been employed in the past to protect the County's communities, the 2019 Chuckegg Creek wildfire exposed just how vulnerable the County truly is to this form of disaster.
-Many lessons have been learned from the 2019 fires, and this MDP incorporates new best practices and emerging approaches to fire risk management into municipal policy in order to keep residents safe from future wildfire risk without being overly burdensome and prescriptive.
+While FireSmart measures have been employed in the past to protect the County's communities, the 2019 Chuckegg Creek and Jackpot Creek wildfires and 2023 Long Lake, Beach Road, and Basset wildfires have exposed just how vulnerable the County truly is to this form of disaster.
+Many lessons have been learned from the 2019 and 2023 fires, and this MDP incorporates new best practices and emerging approaches to fire risk management into municipal policy in order to keep residents safe from future wildfire risk without being overly burdensome and prescriptive.